 Press Releases

 The ACLU of New Jersey has media staff to handle inquiries from journalists on issues affecting civil liberties and constitutional freedoms.
-To schedule an interview with one of our experts, members of the press can call 973-854-1707 or send an email to press@aclu-nj.org.
+To schedule an interview with one of our experts, members of the press can send an email to press@aclu-nj.org.
 Please include your name, your outlet, your contact information, details about your story, and deadline.

 Federal Court Grants Preliminary Injunction on Behalf of Rutgers International Students Targeted by ICE